BattleTank-TecProg/BattleTank/Documentation/Explosion.md

 public Explosion(double x, double y, double z, double size)
 ```

-* This is a builder method.
+* This is a constructor method.
 X, y and z are coordinates for the explosion and the size is the diameter of explosion.

 ```java
 public void uptade()